alielmala/Django-Blog/README.md

 # Django-Blog
-this a blog built with Django framework
+this a blog built with Django framework.

 # Features:
-- Login/out
-- sign up
-- Create, Update, Delete
+- create your account, update any information of it.
+- create new posts, update them, and delete them.
-- Reset Password
+- rest password.